 Right now, baby is producing ten times more cortisol than a normal adult, but once born the adrenal glands will shrink until they’re in proportion.

-Changes in you and your body at 32 weeks pregnant
+What happens to your body at 32 weeks pregnant?

 Weirdly, getting kicked should be a thing to look forward to right now.
 Kick-counting apps are worth downloading since it’s important to monitor your baby’s movement.
-If they have reduced movement you’ll want to be seen by the hospital right away.
+If you feel your baby’s movements have reduced, contact the hospital right away.

 By now your uterus is so big it’s crowding your insides and you might have that ‘always full feeling’.
 Your appetite may decrease rather than increase, so try to eat regular healthy snacks rather than big meals — even half a banana counts.